 Skip to paragraph 4 to learn how to make an Origami crane.

 What does “Origami” mean?

-The word Origami is written with the kanji of oru, 折る – to fold, and the one for paper, kami – 紙.
+The word Origami uses the kanji of oru, 折る – to fold, and the one for paper, kami – 紙.
 In Japanese schools, children learn how to make basic Origami, as a way to express art and entertainment at the same time.
 It’s a recreational art that became part of Japanese culture to foster creativity among youngsters.

-The word is Japanese, but this tradition has existed since ancient times also in China, Arabia, and western countries.
+Although the word is Japanese, this tradition has existed since ancient times also in China, Arabia, and western countries.